PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 /?language=es&bookmarkGuid=Bookmark856920573e02a8ab1c2a

-The filtering applied to the **Languages** table is in place before anything is displayed to the user.
+The filtering on the **Languages** table is applied before any data is displayed to the user.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image117.png"
-style="width:4.5104in;height:1.97688in" />
+style="width:4.56315in;height:2in" />

 ### Embedding Reports That Implement Data Translations

-Loading reports with Power BI embedding provides more flexibility than the report loading process for licensed users who are accessing the report through the Power BI Service.
+Loading reports with Power BI embedding provides more flexibility than the report loading process for users accessing the report through the Power BI Service.
 Earlier you saw it is possible to load a report using a specific language and locale by extending the **config** object passed to **powerbi.embed** with a **localeSettings** object containing a **language** property as shown in the following code.

 let config = {